AresSec/SecurityRAT/README.md

    served web application to the static one that is included in the SecurityRAT backend (on a full page reload).
 Those missing paths require further configuration in the grunt config.
+ * Adding a ShowOrder type to the Import Assistant
+ * Adding a regular expression type to the Import Assistant